 Made with simple pantry ingredients, sweet potato peanut soup is a hearty, satisfying vegetarian meal that will have everyone heading back for seconds.
-Plus it includes both slow cooker and stovetop instructions, so everyone can make it!
+Creamy (without cream), it’s packed with vibrant ingredients and includes both slow cooker and stovetop instructions!

 Overhead shot of a white bowl filled with sweet potato peanut soup, topped with fresh herbs, on top of a white background.

-My take on this plant-based powerhouse peanut soup featuring a rich & creamy base and plenty of texture from the savory sweet potatoes, fire-roasted tomatoes, onions and leafy greens.
+I took inspiration for the sweet potato peanut flavor combination from West African Peanut Soup. but my take on this plant-based powerhouse peanut soup features a rich & creamy base and plenty of texture from the savory sweet potatoes, fire-roasted tomatoes, onions and leafy greens.

 It’s one of those dishes that feels special enough to serve at a dinner party but is easy enough to throw together any night of the week!